Introduction: The Theatrical Period

 Where music industry executives lead, music reviewers generally follow.
 The general consensus that the albums had little value was enhanced by Ray Davies’ statement that he “shouldn’t have been allowed to make records” in the seventies.

 Second, fans often don’t want their favorite artists to change and try new things.
-I’ve written about this in relation to Grand Duchy and White Rabbits—artists who tried to do something a little different and suffered the slings and arrows of a fan base in denial.
 We often form strong emotional attachments to music that has moved us, changed us or reminds us of a particularly special moment in our lives.
 People react to this in different ways: some want the artist to keep doing different things and some want them to sound like the artist they’ve known and loved.
 Both are attempts to relive the high.
 The problem is that both stances filter the listening experience, setting up expectations that may lead us to dismiss that latest release out of hand.
 I know I felt that way about Oasis’ Heathen Chemistry, and while I still don’t care much for the album as a whole, my initial reaction blocked my ability to appreciate the few good songs and some hints of better things to come.
-This is why I listen to every work I review a minimum of three times: I need to cleanse my system of expectations.
+This is why I listen to every album I review a minimum of three times: I need to cleanse my system of expectations.
 Being human, it’s impossible to clear them all out, but the effort can help reduce some of the filters.
 I believe we owe it to the artist to at least make the attempt.

 Expectations also become heavy burdens when fans lay them on the artists they allegedly love.
 I’m sure that many fans wanted Ray Davies to continue to do what he had done best: write great songs about the human experience in society.
 After all, no one has done that better than Ray Davies!
 If that was the mindset for some fans, I can see how it would be difficult to appreciate many of the tracks on these albums.
 There are a few you could rip from their theatrical moorings that would stand up as pretty good Kinks songs, like “Sweet Lady Genevieve,” “(A) Face in the Crowd” and “The Hard Way.”
 Then again, something like “Second-Hand Car Spiv” makes no sense when removed from the flow of the play, but has tremendous dramatic effect when heard in sequence.